 I know, it’s hard to believe, but you’ll have to trust me, it can happen.
 Anyone who’s attended my Fifty Ways to Kill a First Responder program has seen this phenomenon play out right in front of everyone in attendance.
 It’s hardly believable until you see it with your own eyes.

 This means the updates and progress reports offered by team leaders may only be a partial representation of the truth.
 They’re not withholding information or changing facts on purpose.
-Hell, in nearly all cases they’re not even aware they’ve done it.
+In nearly all cases they’re not even aware they’ve done it.
 But, as you can imagine, in an emergency scene the consequences can be significant.

 If the commander receives an update or progress report that is not accurate, it is going to impact the commander’s situational awareness.
 This, in turn, can lead to flawed decision making.
 The causation of the flawed decision may not be realized until the after-action report when communications are matched to the actual conditions.
 It’s important to remember that this is NOT being done on purpose.

 Rich Gasaway’s Advice

 When receiving an update or progress report, always listen with a skeptical ear.
 This means you are aware of the confabulation phenomenon and thus, you seek to match what you’re being told with what you are seeing.
 If it does not match up, you may be confronting a confabulation.
 When 2+2 does not equal 4, start asking questions.
 Pump the team leader for more information about what is going on.

 Tell the team leader that what you are observing does not match what they are saying.
 Don’t be confrontational.
 Remember, the team leader won’t know they’re confabulating.
 Confrontation may only cause them to defend their position stronger.
-In their mind, their story (and it is a story) makes sense.
+In their mind, their story (even it it’s confabulated) makes sense to them.

-1. Discuss a time when you found yourself confabulating at an incident scene (if you even know that you did).
+1. Discuss a time when you found yourself confabulating at an incident scene (if you even know that you did at the time).
 Alternately, discuss a time when you knew someone else confabulated.

 2. Discuss some steps that can be taken to confirm accurate information if you suspect the information you are receiving is confabulated.